sharife/bluenotetx/site/content/post/patients-discuss-product-design.md

 ---

 *Editor’s Note: Blue Note is always looking for additional patients to provide input on its digital therapeutic programs.
-If you are a patient and you’d like to be part of helping to develop future mental health solutions for other patients, please contact [insert desired contact].*
+If you are a patient and you’d like to be part of helping to develop future mental health solutions for other patients, please contact [laurac@bluenotetx.com](mailto:laurac@bluenotetx.com).*